tldr-pages/tldr/pages/linux/numactl.md

 `numactl --physcpubind={{+0-4,8-12}} -- {{command}} {{command_arguments}}`

-- Run command with its memory interleaved on all CPUs:
+- Run a command with its memory interleaved on all CPUs:

 `numactl --interleave={{all}} -- {{command}} {{command_arguments}}`